 |---|---|---|---|

 Chicken breast has more protein per calorie.
 Shrimp has far fewer calories.
-But salmon brings something the others don't — omega-3 fatty acids.
-A single serving provides over 2g of EPA and DHA, which reduce inflammation, support heart health, and may improve insulin sensitivity during weight loss.
+But salmon brings something the others don't: omega-3 fatty acids.
+A 4 oz serving provides about 2g of EPA and DHA.
+These are the fats with the strongest evidence behind them for heart and triglyceride health, and they are the reason dietary guidelines single out fatty fish at all.
+What they do not do is change how fast you lose weight.

 If you're optimizing purely for protein per calorie, chicken breast wins.
 If you're building a balanced diet that supports overall health during a calorie deficit, salmon 2–3 times per week is worth the extra calories.